 Find more information on the different types of insurance USBA has to offer here.

-*Example premium for a 24-year-old Female on a Preferred Rate plan.
+*Example premium for a 24-year-old Female on a Preferred Rate policy.

 USBA is a not-for-profit Association that provides group life insurance, health insurance supplements, and other products and services to military personnel, Federal employees, National Guard and Reserve members, Veterans and their families.